 The Mayan culture began alongside the Shang Dynasty.
 The Mayans lived from around 1200 BC to 250 BC in areas around Central America and Mexico, the present day Guatemala, Salvador, Mexico, Belize, and Honduras.
 The Ancient Mayan civilization flourished around 2600 BC.
 Once established, the civilization went on to become one of the most complex civilizations that were characterized by a population boom of about 19 million people at its peak.
 The Mayans devised their method of writing by 700 BC and used the writings to create a solar calendar on stones.
 They were gifted astronomers who calculated dates by studying the movement of the heavens.

 Aztecs were not considered ancient civilization by European standard.
 However, they were among the earliest and most organized and powerful people of the Americas.
 They came into the scene around the time when Incas were beginning to assert their dominance in South America.
 They were mostly based in present-day Mexico but also stretched into Central America.
 Their rise almost coincided with the fall of the Mayans.
 Aztec civilization was at its peak in the early 1500s.
-They had a rich culture and are still remembered for their human sacrifice, believing that human sacrifice made God happy.
-Aztecs built pyramids and unique architecture that can still be seen around Mexico.

 4. Indus Valley Civilzation